2017 Northwest Junior Jamboree

 Substitution rules: L-plus 12.
 Meaning, the libero is permitted per current USAV rules, plus 12 team substitutions with no limit on individual player entries within the 12 substitution limit.

 Protests: Any formal protest is to be settled on the spot at the time it occurs and before play continues, per USAV rules.
-All R1 or first referee judgment calls are not valid for protest.
+All R1 judgment calls are not valid for protest.
 Any protest will be settled ASAP by the playing site Day Official in charge, plus two other officials or coaches who are not involved in the dispute, to be selected by the Day Official.

 Seeding and tie-breaking procedures: Per the current USA Evergreen Region rules, all ties (or to set Sunday brackets) will be settled using the playing record results and tie-breaking system below.
 There will be no tie-breaking matches played in any age division.
 Crossover matches do not factor into a team’s pool finish.

 Tie Breaking Criteria: Ties for final pool results will be settled by the Day Official by comparison of each teams playing record using the following criteria: